lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Wait for Attachment
 * Wait for Request Closure
 * Wait for Request Closure Category
+* Wait for Request Connection
+* Wait for Custom Field
 * Wait for Customer
 * Wait for Feedback
 * Wait for Request Description